kitamura102/test.tokokai.or.jp/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * New: Site Audit - Get a detailed report of SEO issues for all posts and terms on your site, discover why these issues are important and how you can fix them. 🔨
 * Fixed: Multisite subsite requests to Search Statistics server sometimes fail due to missing license.
 * Fixed: Rare PHP error when breadcrumbs cannot be determined for non-standard pages.

-**New in Version 4.8.5**

-* Updated: Author SEO (E-E-A-T) addon and Writing Assistant data are now fully removed when uninstalling the plugin.
-* Updated: Product Schema now favours WooCommerce brand field over its own custom field.
-* Updated: PHP version notices are now only shown to Administrators.
-* Fixed: Breadcrumbs taxonomy preview now correctly refreshes when user toggles between using the default settings
-* Fixed: WooCommerce Brand smart tag not correctly converted to expected value in previews.
-* Fixed: AIOSEO Details column now correctly reloads after quick-editing a post.
-* Fixed: Image URLs are no longer forcefully converted to lowercase in the Image Sitemap.
-* Fixed: Focus Keyword now saves correctly again for Divi built posts.
-* Fixed: Image SEO no longer breaks Divi built posts in rare cases.
-* Fixed: Multisite subsites no longer incorrectly inherit the "Block AI Crawlers" and "Block Crawling of Internal Site Search URLs" setting values from the main site in the network.
-* Fixed: Notifications no longer contain encoded HTML entities
-* Fixed: Default options for new redirects not localized.
-* Fixed: PHP error in rare cases when breadcrumb link is a WP_Error.
-* Fixed: PHP error due to plugin conflict with MasterStudy LMS.

-**New in Version 4.8.4.1**

-* Fixed: PHP error for multisites when AI credits don't manage to update correctly.

-**New in Version 4.8.4**

-* New: AI Content - Use our new smart AI features to automatically generate FAQs, Key Points, social media posts and more, that perfectly fit your articles. 🤖
-* New: LLMs.txt File - The new llms.txt file helps AI engines discover your site's content more easily so your content can rank in AI search results.
-* Updated: Index Status Report now fetches index data from Google on-the-fly when it is missing or expired.
-* Fixed: Image SEO addon no longer incorrectly encodes HTML in captions.
-* Fixed: PHP notice when trying to format price of products in Product schema where no price is set.
-* Fixed: Added back missing $crumb param to aioseo_breadcrumbs_template filter hook for compatibility.

-**New in Version 4.8.3.2**

-* Updated: Defined purpose of SEO title and meta description so WPML can adhere to character limits when auto-translating these fields.
-* Fixed: Breadcrumbs schema error when homepage crumb link is disabled under Breadcrumb settings.

-**New in Version 4.8.3.1**

-* New: Custom Breadcrumb Trails – Create custom breadcrumb trails for all your posts and terms to granularly control how they are displayed.
-* New: Added multilingual sitemap support for Weglot.
-* Updated: Breadcrumb schema markup is now directly tied to your visual breadcrumb trail.
-* Updated: Deprecated Bad Bot Blocker feature has now been fully removed from the plugin.
-* Updated: Image Sitemap now stores locally hosted images as relative URLs in order to facilitate seamless site migrations.
-* Updated: AIOSEO autoloaded option no longer stores SEO Analyzer results in order to improve performance.
-* Updated: Improved performance by no longer storing Writing Assistant's country and language data in user metadata.
-* Updated: Minor performance improvements for General, HTML, and RSS sitemaps by removing unnecessary fields from database queries.
-* Updated: Added additional caching to prevent sites from sending redundant concurrent requests to AIOSEO servers to check for new updates.
-* Updated: Added support to TruSEO for Elementor's Optimized DOM feature.
-* Updated: Added support to import post/term level redirects from the Rank Math SEO plugin.
-* Updated: Added support for Bluesky and Threads to Social Networks settings.
-* Updated: Unified the “Last Modified Date” checkbox design across WooCommerce Products and Classic Editor posts.
-* Updated: Improved UX for the AIOSEO Overview widget by showing TruSEO scores for all posts, regardless of whether they have a Focus Keyword.
-* Updated: “Keyword in URL” TruSEO check is now disabled when WordPress permalinks are not enabled.
-* Updated: Improved sitemap validation to only allow “inherit” post status for attachments.
-* Fixed: Dynamic backup for temporarily deregistered post types and taxonomies now works correctly again.
-* Fixed: Add redirects bulk action within the 404 Logs tab now works correctly again.
-* Fixed: Cache issue in multisite when sub-site is not network activated.
-* Fixed: Additional Pages sitemap index no longer shows the image column.
-* Fixed: SEO revision now shows the correct name for taxonomies other than category.
-* Fixed: AIOSEO popup overlap in Divi.
-* Fixed: News Sitemap title now outputs encoded versions of special characters (&, >, <, ‘, etc.).
-* Fixed: When deleting the modified date for an additional sitemap record, it now shows as empty instead of invalid.
-* Fixed: Sitemap would sometimes throw an error if another plugin/theme added content to the output, causing it to be parsed incorrectly.
-* Fixed: TruSEO would sometimes not be able to read Elementor's post content.
-* Fixed: Tumblr URL format in the social meta and schema markup are now always the same.
-* Fixed: Book schema markup now correctly outputs the book format.
-* Fixed: Fact Check schema now correctly outputs the claim author.
-* Fixed: Google Rich Results Test link now appears again in the toolbar menu.
-* Fixed: URL input validation no longer shows an error for empty values.
-* Fixed: Improved Link Assistant's ability to handle large amounts of text by increasing the text size limit for paragraphs and optimizing how text content is processed.
-* Fixed: SEO settings now properly update when switching between pages in the Elementor editor.
-* Fixed: SEO Title and Meta Description compatibility with Astra Pro Site Builder and SureForms plugins.
-* Fixed: Link Assistant Inner post report would sometimes fail to refresh.
-* Fixed: Compatibility with LearnDash Notifications while using Redirect's Advanced 404 feature.
-* Fixed: Resolved duplicate DB queries when loading notifications for the Notification Center.
-* Fixed: URLs in the sitemap are now properly encoded for non-English languages when using WPML.
-* Fixed: TruSEO settings not being updated depending on the content.
-* Fixed: PHP deprecation warning for PHP 8.4 in Action Scheduler.
-* Fixed: PHP warning for taxonomy sitemap indexes.
-* Fixed: PHP warning when using Divi and custom schema markup.
-* Fixed: PHP notice in Author SEO (E-E-A-T) addon due to translations loaded too early.
-* Fixed: SEO Site Score widget sometimes not displaying results.

 **See our [changelog on aioseo.com](https://aioseo.com/changelog/?utm_source=wprepo&utm_medium=link&utm_campaign=aioseo) for previous releases.**